atelierspierrot/webservices/README.md

 ### The basis

 The engine is designed as a sort of "MVC" to handle new requests by developing your Controllers easily.
-The only thing to do to write a new webserice is to create a new PHP class extending the `\WebServices\Controller\AbstrsactController` abstract class.
+The only thing to do to write a new webservice is to create a new PHP class extending the `\WebServices\Controller\AbstrsactController` abstract class.
 As explained in next section, you have to declare the actions of your controller by naming them like `dosomethingAction()`.